DLZaan/apapi/README.md

 **APAPI** is an unofficial library that allows you to connect to Anaplan APIs using Python.
-Currently, you can authenticate using either Basic Authentication (email & password), or OAuth2 (using client_id and refresh_token) - Cert based authentication is on the roadmap.
+Currently, you can authenticate using either Basic Authentication (email & password), or OAuth2 (client_id & refresh_token, both non-rotatable and rotatable) - Cert based authentication is on the roadmap.
 Use Bulk, Transactional, and ALM endpoints, with more coming soon!

 As an abstract example, here we export some CSV and import it back to Anaplan:
 ```python